 3️⃣ Curate advice as well, not just tools.

-There’s a cost to getting 100 different recommendations and joining every free workshop and study group:
+There’s a cost to getting 7 different tutor recommendations, collecting 100 random PDFs, and joining every free workshop and study group:

 You’re lowering the signal-to-noise ratio.
 How are you going to decide which advice to use?
+How are you going to incorporate all the information?
 You get even more confused.

 4️⃣ Our minds play a trick on us where we think that the more extreme an action is, or the more we pay for something, the more we think it’ll change things.

-What I realized from paying for a personal trainer is that they’ll push you and correct your form to draw out your limits, but you’re still the one who has to exert the effort.
+What I learned from hiring a personal trainer is that they’ll correct your form and keep you accountable, but you’re still the one who has to exert the effort.

 5️⃣ No one can teach you.
 You can only learn.

-You could have a gym trainer but see no changes because you don’t actually exert yourself through the motions and then “reward” yourself with a cheat meal.
+You could have a gym trainer but see no changes because you just go through the motions and then “reward” yourself with a cheat meal.

 You could have a therapist and not see any changes because you’re unwilling to change your thoughts.